What is Meditation? Being With Consciousness Fully Awake. What is Meditation? Being With Consciousness Fully Awake.

 Meditation is about nourishing and purifying the mind, like we nourish the body with food.

 Meditation is the only activity in which we are directly in touch with the mind itself.
-In meditation, we are not interacting with the world, not performing roles, not pursuing outcomes.
+In meditation, we are not interacting with the world, not performing roles, and not pursuing outcomes.
 We are simply spending time with the mind, just observing it, and in the process, the thinking mind becomes silent.

 In all other activities, we are only interacting with the outside world.
+In meditation, we turn inward.
+The senses withdraw from the external world and attention is brought within.

 This is how the mind is enriched—not by adding more information, but by learning to dwell within, where the mind comes into direct touch with the Self.

-What Meditation Really Is
+3. What Meditation Really Is

-Meditation is turning inward, observing the mind, and being with the consciousness, that alone remains when thoughts are unfollowed.
+Meditation is turning inward, observing the mind, and being with the consciousness that alone remains when thoughts are unfollowed.

-Observing Without Following
+4. Observing Without Following

 In meditation, what is required is not to follow a thought, but to observe the mind process.
 Let a thought arise.
 Do not pursue it.
 Do not resist it.
 Simply unfollow it.